 The SSA has a strict definition of disability.
 You meet the definition of disabled if you:

-- Cannot do the work that you did before;
+- Cannot do the work that you did before

-- Will suffer from your disabling condition for at least a year or your doctor expects it to result in your death.
+- Will suffer from your disabling condition for at least a year or your doctor expects it to result in your death

-The SSA has a list of medical conditions that qualify for disability.
-We can review the list with you to determine whether your condition qualifies.
-If you suffer from a condition that is not on the list, we may still be able to help you qualify for benefits.
+The SSA has a list of medical conditions in something it calls the “Blue Book.”
+This document lists dozens of conditions that affect various areas of the body.
+We can review the list to determine whether your condition qualifies.
+If you suffer from a condition that is not on the list, don’t worry; you could still qualify for benefits.

 Most of the qualifying impairments are permanent or expected to result in death, or the listing includes a specific statement of duration.
 For example, many accident victims who suffer from a spinal cord injury or a serious back injury qualify for benefits.
 If a traumatic brain injury keeps you from working, you could also be eligible for disability.